bang-olufsen/create/Documentation/DesignGuidelines.md

 - The image should be a flattering, high-quality and detailed representation of the product, in contrast to the various symbols in the user interface.
 - An immaculate, near-photorealistic rendering is preferred to a photograph for an iconic feel.
 - Pay attention to lighting, materials and textures.
 - If the product is self-standing, it should have a subtle shadow.
 Do not use the shadows from the rendering software, but instead craft the shadow by hand to match the default product images, as the best lighting differs from product to product and can create vastly different shadows.
+The default product icons use two shadows with 2 px and 10 px blur.
 - Within a product family, consider the relative scale of the individual products to convey size difference.
 If the difference is very large, it is usually better to enlarge the smaller products to fill more of the canvas (a good example is Beovox 3000/5000 family).
 - The entire product and its shadow must fit on the canvas without being cut off in any way.
 - Whilst the product will be primarily presented on light backgrounds, ensure that it works on dark backgrounds too.
 This is especially important to consider if the product contains translucent or reflective parts.